d0ng1er/advanced_cartography/README.md

 ## Disclaimer

 I have no idea what I'm doing.
 I learned what a pointer is two weeks ago, and had never used Lua, C++, or C prior to this project.
-There are many bugs, (known ones being listed further down).
-It is extremely unpolished.
+This mod has only been tested on one computer, mine.
 Use at your own risk.

 ## Donations